-Bichon Frises are highly independent, trustworthy, and are known to be quite easy to train.
+Bichon Frises are highly independent and trustworthy and are known to be quite easy to train.
 They have a velvety soft curly coat that is hypoallergenic and does not shed.
 An occasional bath and grooming are all that they need.

 They love to play and exercise endlessly with their owners.
-They get along well with kids, cats, as well as other dogs.
+They get along well with kids, cats, and other dogs.
 Other than therapy, these dogs are also preferred by the circus and for performance.

 6. Shih Tzu

 Shih Tzus are a part of a breed that hails from royalty.
 You’d believe it when you brushed out their coats and saw their regal look!
-They shed minimally and need to be bathed around twice or thrice a month.
+They shed minimally and must be bathed around twice or thrice a month.

 Their playful demeanor makes them great for families of any size.